Cauda Equina Syndrome Sexual Dysfunction: An Expert View

 Michelle said: “Couples often find that as a result of working together and making time for the exercises, their sense of intimacy increases because they are both prioritising the relationship in a way that they might not have done for a long time.

 “Inevitably, the behavioural programme will stir up emotions; some couples find the exercises surprisingly moving and are shocked by the intensity of feeling that they stir up, while others might struggle with the exercises.
-Whatever emotions occur as a result of the programme can be thought about within therapy.
+Whatever emotions occur as a result of the programme can be thought about within therapy.”

 “Couples and individuals who are experiencing sexual difficulties can feel isolated because sex can also be a taboo topic between families and friends.
 It can be very enabling to share their story.”

 If your cauda equina was misdiagnosed or there was a delay in your diagnosis, you are entitled to make a claim for compensation.
-Our expert clinical negligence solicitors have helped many individuals secure vital compensation to help them to cope with debilitating injuries caused by mistakes made by doctors and nurses.
-For more information on making a claim, visit our Cauda Equina Syndrome Compensation Claims page.
+JMW’s expert clinical negligence solicitors have helped many individuals secure vital compensation to help them cope with debilitating injuries caused by mistakes made by doctors and nurses.

 Endorsed by